4-Hydroxy-L-Isoleucine

 4-Hydroxy-L-Isoleucine (4-OH-Ile) is a non-proteinogenic amino acid found in fenugreek (Trigonella foenum-graecum) seeds at roughly 0.5–1% of seed weight.
 It is the leading candidate molecule behind fenugreek's traditional anti-diabetic reputation, acting as a glucose-dependent insulinotropic agent — meaning it stimulates pancreatic beta-cell insulin secretion only in the presence of elevated blood glucose, reducing the theoretical risk of hypoglycemia compared with broad insulin secretagogues.
 NNB Nutrition and several specialty ingredient suppliers produce standardized 4-hydroxy-L-isoleucine extracts targeting glycemic control and post-workout glucose disposal applications, although robust standalone human evidence remains limited.

-Studied Dose Standalone 4-OH-Ile human data is limited; preclinical doses range 18–50 mg/kg in rats.
-Fenugreek seed extracts standardized for 4-OH-Ile are typically used at 300–600 mg/day in humans, providing variable amounts of the active amino acid.
+Studied Dose Standalone human data limited; preclinical 18-50 mg/kg in rats.
+Fenugreek extracts standardized for 4-OH-Ile: 300-600 mg/day in humans.

-Active Compound 4-Hydroxy-L-Isoleucine — non-proteinogenic branched-chain amino acid from fenugreek seeds; available as standardized extracts (e.g., NNB Nutrition) at varying purities
+Active Compound 4-Hydroxy-L-Isoleucine - non-proteinogenic branched-chain amino acid from fenugreek seeds; available as standardized extracts.

 Benefits